nvim-telescope/telescope.nvim/developers.md

 - `lua/telescope/actions/set.lua`
     - The second most "user-facing" of the files.
 This provides actions that are consumed by several builtin actions, which allows for only overriding ONE item, instead of copying the same configuration / function several times.
 - `lua/telescope/actions/state.lua`
-    - Provides APIs for interacting with the state of telescope while in actions.
+    - Provides APIs for interacting with the state of telescope from within actions.
-    - These are most useful for writing your own actions and interacting with telescope at that time
+    - These are useful for writing your own actions and interacting with telescope
 - `lua/telescope/actions/mt.lua`
     - You probably don't need to look at this, but it defines the behavior of actions.